 - Experience the TBL approach on InteDashboard from a student's perspective

-*The session will have a health professions focus and is geared towards health science educators; however, the principles discussed are relevant across multiple disciplines.
+*The session is geared towards health science educators; however, the principles discussed are relevant across multiple disciplines.

 Online Events Details